viligen/Amazing-Universe/README.md

 ### IDEA:

 Creating a Single Page Application, which allows users to register, login, read, create, edit and delete content, interact by liking others publications.
-The primary focus of 'Amazing Universe' is on space photography - publishing Posts with favourite images, liking others' posts, etc.
+The primary focus of 'Amazing Universe' is on space photography - publishing Posts with favorite images, liking others' posts, etc.

 ### CONTENT: